mh-firouzjah/archlinux-installation-guide/README.md

 # /dev/nvme0n1p2  9439232 15439871 6000640  2.9G  Linux filesystem

 Command (m for help): w
-# The partition table has been altered.
+# The partition table has been altered

 ```